7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 Step 1: Prepare your SRM

+1. If needed you can convert your save to SRM using this tool: https://github.com/drehren/ramp64-convert-gui

-1. Put your SRM file somewhere easy to access, e.g., ~/Desktop/.
+2. Put your SRM file somewhere easy to access, e.g., ~/Desktop/.

-2. Ensure the save file is named "save.srm"
+3. Ensure the save file is named "save.srm"

-3. Download and move the 'swap_srm.py' file to your Desktop (or wherever your SRM is).
+4. Download and move the 'swap_srm.py' file to your Desktop (or wherever your SRM is).

 ⸻